Cyclades Island Hopping – Routes, Itineraries & Beaches

 Among the reasons not to choose this island, high prices and huge crowds all year long are probably the most important ones.
 The island is so popular that it’s challenging to find a time of the year when you’ll find it quiet.

-Remember, since Santorini is the island farthest from Athens, it is always better to make it the first destination if you’re traveling by ferry; this way, you can cross your way up from Santorini to get back to Athens at the end of your island hopping experience.
+Remember, since Santorini is the island farthest from Athens, it is always better to make it the first destination if you’re traveling by ferry; this way, you can cross your path up from Santorini to get back to Athens at the end of your island hopping experience.

 Mykonos